richard-unterberg/leaflet-nextjs-ts-starter/README.md

 - modified zoom in / zoom out (replace icons)
 - global styling for map ui components
 - collect useful set / get functionalities from leaflet and collect them in a hook for better dx
+- fix error when setting new coordinates in hot reload "Map container is already initialized."

 ## 🎇 Getting Started